Dutch gambling authority KSA has issued a binding directive to bet365 operator Hillside for inadequate affordability checks and player protection.

-The Kansspelautoriteit (KSA) has issued a binding directive to Hillside New Media Malta Plc (Hillside) on 13 November 2025 for failing to adequately respond to signals that players could no longer bear the financial consequences of their gambling behavior.
-The operator, which runs bet365 in the Netherlands, also implemented insufficient intervention measures when detecting such warning signs.
+The Kansspelautoriteit (KSA) has issued a binding directive to Hillside New Media Malta Plc on 13 November 2025, citing inadequate responses to signals indicating players may no longer afford the financial consequences of their gambling behavior.
+The directive also addresses insufficient intervention measures when such signals were detected.

-Gambling operators in the Netherlands must actively protect players from excessive gambling and addiction through comprehensive duty of care obligations.
-A critical component involves monitoring player behavior to ensure gambling activity remains proportional to their financial circumstances.
+Dutch gambling operators must actively protect players from excessive gambling and addiction through comprehensive duty of care obligations.
+A critical component involves monitoring player behavior and assessing whether gambling activity aligns with individual financial circumstances.

 KSA's investigation revealed significant deficiencies in Hillside's duty of care implementation.
-For March 2025, the operator relied on player questionnaires about income levels for affordability assessments.
-However, KSA had already warned all gambling operators in early 2025 that questionnaires were unsuitable for conducting proper affordability tests.
+Prior to March 2025, Hillside requested players complete questionnaires about their income levels.
+However, the KSA had already warned gambling providers in early 2025 that questionnaires are unsuitable for conducting proper affordability assessments.

 Warning

-Non-compliance with the binding directive could trigger escalated sanctions, including fines or ultimately license revocation for remote gambling services in the Netherlands.
+Non-compliance with the directive could trigger escalated sanctions, including financial penalties or ultimately revocation of Hillside's license to offer remote gambling services in the Netherlands.

 Compliance Best Practice